Roles

 Biography

-John C. Beier, Sc.D., is a professor and director of the Division of Environmental Health Sciences in the Department of Public Health Sciences at the University of Miami Miller School of Medicine.
-His research focuses on the ecology and control of vector-borne diseases, including malaria, dengue, Zika, other arboviruses, and leishmaniasis.
+John C. Beier, Sc.D., is a professor and director of the Division of Environment and Public Health in the Department of Public Health Sciences at the University of Miami Miller School of Medicine.
+An internationally recognized medical entomologist, his research focuses on the ecology, transmission, prevention and control of vector-borne diseases, including malaria, dengue, Zika, other arboviruses and leishmaniasis.

 Publications